 program that has helped older adults and adults with disabilities and

-hospital that provides a full range of medical services from basic health
+nonprofit community hospital that provides a full range of medical services

-We are a community-based team of over 30 staff and additional volunteers
+Our community-based team includes over 30 staff and additional volunteers

 and students.
-Together we serve over 600 community members with the ultimate
+Together we serve more than 600 community members with the

 We recently moved to a new home on the Huntington Hospital campus.
 Our

 upgraded office space further supports the work we do to help our community’s

 older adults, adults with disabilities and family caregivers remain healthy